HMS Rosario (1860): Second commission (1867–1875)

 The ill feeling against white men in Nukapu is easily understood; one of the vessels stopped by Rosario during the November 1871 cruise was the brig Carl, which had been the scene of a particularly brutal massacre.
 Markham was too late to find any evidence of the murder of up to 50 islanders on board (that came later when one of the crew turned King's evidence), but the activities of the ship in the area explain the aggressive attacks of the local population, and probably also explain the murder of the bishop.
 The measures taken by Rosario became the subject of questions in the House of Commons, and Markham's book on the subject may well have been prompted by them.
 The book itself makes clear that Markham clearly understood the cycle of violence and deplored both the murderous activities of the Blackbirders, and the apparent need for further violence in restoring order.

 In April 1872, once again under Commander Challis, she visited Wellington, Otago and Auckland in New Zealand.
 Her cruise of the later part of the year took her to the Solomon Islands, and was conducted entirely under canvas.
 After refitting in Sydney, she left on 9 February 1873 to Wellington, Auckland and Picton in New Zealand, returning to Sydney on 18 September 1873.
 At the end of October, Rosario sailed to Fiji, the Solomon Islands and New Britain, returning freed workers and including the investigation of murders at Port Praslin (New Ireland), arriving back at Sydney on 16 February 1874.

-On 13 March 1874, Commander A.E.
-Dupuis took command and from then until 20 July visited Fiji and Samoa, and from 21 July Rosario sailed on to the Marshall Islands, the Ellice Islands and the Gilbert Islands, collecting evidence and searching for William "Bully" Hayes, who was notorious for his blackbirding activities.
+On 13 March 1874, Commander Arthur Edward Dupuis took command and from then until 20 July visited Fiji and Samoa, and from 21 July Rosario sailed on to the Marshall Islands, the Ellice Islands and the Gilbert Islands, collecting evidence and searching for William "Bully" Hayes, who was notorious for his blackbirding activities.
 Rosario picked up a number of his shipwrecked crew from Kosrae.
 Hayes was found and questioned by Commander Dupuis, but escaped before being arrested.
 In the words of a Petty Officer on board:

 His Journal also describes the final activity of the Commission: